tobias-barakaa/what-happens-when/README.rst

 domain.
 The ``Host`` header in the request will be set to the appropriate server name instead of ``google.com``.

+// continuation

+Once the web browser has received the HTML content of the main web page, it proceeds to parse the HTML.
+Within the HTML, there may be references (such as URLs) to additional resources needed to render the page properly.
+These resources can include images, stylesheets (CSS), JavaScript files, icons (favicon.ico), and more.

+For each referenced resource, the web browser repeats the process of sending an HTTP request to the server to retrieve that specific resource.
+The format of these requests is as follows:

+GET /$(URL relative to www.google.com) HTTP/1.1
+Host: $(appropriate server name)
+[other headers]

+The GET request is used to retrieve the resource.
+The URL is relative to the main server (www.google.com), and it specifies the path to the resource on the server.
+The Host header is set to the appropriate server name for the specific resource's domain.
+This ensures that the request is directed to the correct server if the resource is hosted on a different domain.
+The server processes each resource request in a manner similar to how it handled the initial page request.
+It responds with an HTTP status code, headers, and the resource's content (or a "304 Not Modified" response if the resource has not been modified since the last retrieval).
+The browser then caches the retrieved resources for future use.

+Handling Cross-Domain Resources:

+If the HTML page references resources hosted on different domains (cross-origin resources), the web browser follows a similar process as described above for each of those domains.
+It initiates DNS resolution for the new domain, establishes a connection to the corresponding server, and sends resource-specific requests.

+The Host header in the request is set to the appropriate server name for the cross-origin domain, ensuring that the request is routed correctly.
+This process allows the web browser to retrieve resources from multiple domains and integrate them into the rendered web page.

 HTTP Server Request Handle
 --------------------------
 The HTTPD (HTTP Daemon) server is the one handling the requests/responses on